ChuxUgonabo/Stocks-App/README.md

 ### Test Helpers
 - MockStockAPIClient: Used to create a Mock StockAPIClient to test the scenerios list above
 - MockStocksViewModel: communicates between the Stock Model and the APIClient

+## Additional Information
+- I maintained a commit log for code updates and a maintenance log to keep track of code updates and a history of modifications.